debapriyo007/Mini-Projects/readme.md

 - #### **Description of the project.**

 - **A delightful web project that brings a touch of magic to your daily dose of inspiration!
-Immerse yourself in a world of uplifting quotes presented in the form of captivating cards, with some crazy motion animations.You have to Drag each cards and see the crazy effects.**
+Immerse yourself in a world of uplifting quotes presented in the form of captivating cards, with some crazy motion animations.
+You have to Drag each card and see the crazy effects.**

 ### 🔥 Best Things About This Project:
 - Use `Framer Motion`.
-- Each Crads are `Moveable` with some `cray animation`.
+- Each Card is `Moveable` with some `crazy animation`.

 ## 👉 [**Visit Now**](https://quotesdocs.netlify.app/)
 ![Image](https://raw.githubusercontent.com/debapriyo007/Mini-Projects/main/ReadMe%20Images/Screenshot%202024-01-20%20at%209.29.07%E2%80%AFAM.png)

-Feel free to explore each project folder to learn more about the specific implementations and how to run them.

-## Usage

-Instructions on how to use or run the projects can be found in each project's individual readme file.

-## Contributing

-If you would like to contribute to any of the projects or have suggestions for new mini projects, please feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).
+## 🏠 Running the Project Locally

+To run the project locally, follow these steps:

+1. Clone the repository to your local machine.
+2. Navigate to the project directory.
+3. Install the necessary dependencies by running the following command:

+    ```bash
+    npm install
+    ```

+4. Start the development server by running the following command:

+    ```bash
+    npm start
+    ```

+5. Open your web browser and visit `http://localhost:3000` to view the project.

+That's it!
+You should now be able to run the project locally on your machine.
+Enjoy! 🎉